-Some weeks ago, at one of the weekly AI After Work Podcast episodes, a sustainable way of living was discussed amongst other main themes.
+A while ago, at one of the weekly AI After Work Podcast episodes, a sustainable way of living was discussed amongst other main themes.
 And most importantly, how the business sector is catching up with (as said in the episode) the “Green Transition”.
-That made us think about the role of AI and data in the transition towards the sustainability of society.
-So we decided to dig a bit deeper into this.
-Before we share some of the findings we came across, let’s first give a brief overview of sustainability, what sustainable business means and why this is important.
+That made us think about the role of AI and data in the transition towards sustainability of society.
+So, we decided to dig a bit deeper into this.
+Before we share some of the findings we came across, let’s first give a brief overview of sustainability, what sustainable business means, and why it is important.

 To achieve this, businesses are turning their focus and investments to data-driven solutions, technologies and ways to minimize the impact on ecosystems and societies.
 Based on this, the so-called Data for Good movement appeared, also known as AI for Good.

 There is always a but.
 As in any process of transformation or transition, there are obstacles.
 And not just in the business community, but beyond it, there is a growing concern regarding the need for more significant action for reaching the indicators of SDGs.

 Is there leadership inside the business to recognize the call for “green transition”?
 If there is, is there support for implementing strategies towards sustainability?
 Once that is set, is there a way to measure and report reducing the green footprint on the environment?